boldflight/BibleConverter/test_EPUB/output/Acts.md

 [14] Moving on from Perga, they arrived at Pisidian Antioch, and on the Sabbath day they went into the synagogue and sat down.
 [15] After the reading from the law and the prophets, the leaders of the synagogue sent them a message, saying, “Brothers, if you have any message of exhortation for the people, speak it.”
+[16] So Paul stood up, gestured with his hand and said,

+“Men of Israel, and you Gentiles who fear God, listen:
-[16] So Paul stood up, gestured with his hand and said, [17] The God of this people Israel chose our ancestors and made the people great during their stay as foreigners in the country of Egypt, and with uplifted arm he led them out of it.
+[17] The God of this people Israel chose our ancestors and made the people great during their stay as foreigners in the country of Egypt, and with uplifted arm he led them out of it.
 [18] For a period of about forty years he put up with them in the wilderness.
 [19] After he had destroyed seven nations in the land of Canaan, he gave his people their land as an inheritance.
 [20] All this took about 450 years.
 After this he gave them judges until the time of Samuel the prophet.
 [21] Then they asked for a king, and God gave them Saul son of Kish, a man from the tribe of Benjamin, who ruled forty years.
 [22] After removing him, God raised up David their king.
-He testified about him: ‘I have found David the son of Jesse to be a man after my heart, who will accomplish everything I want him to do.’
+He testified about him: ‘**_I have found David_** the son of Jesse **_to be a man after my heart_**, who will accomplish everything I want him to do.’
 [23] From the descendants of this man God brought to Israel a Savior, Jesus, just as he promised.
 [24] Before Jesus arrived, John had proclaimed a baptism for repentance to all the people of Israel.
 [25] But while John was completing his mission, he said repeatedly, ‘What do you think I am?
 I am not he.
 But look, one is coming after me.
 I am not worthy to untie the sandals on his feet!’